infumap/infumap/docs/cli.md

 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified, `~/.infumap/settings.toml` will be assumed.
 - **--text-extraction-url (optional):** Override the configured `text_extraction_url` for this process.
-- **--text-extraction-concurrency (optional):** Set the number of concurrent PDF extraction requests for this process.
-Defaults to `1`.
 - **--text-extraction-delay-secs (optional):** Sleep for this many seconds after each text extraction request in this process.
 Defaults to `0`.
 - **--item-id (optional):** Extract text only for this item.
 The item must be a PDF.
 Existing extraction artifacts are overwritten.
 - **--container-id (optional):** Extract text only for PDFs within this container subtree, then exit after the finite batch completes.
 By default, items with existing extraction artifacts are skipped.